 Tip 7 The 4Ms and how to use them

-The answer is the 4M Checklist.
+The answer is the 4M Confidence Booster.

-As an investor, you need to look past the numbers and look at the business, the industry, the competition, and the leadership.
+As an investor, you need to look past the numbers and look at the business, the competition, and the leadership.
 The 4Ms of investing were coined by Warren Buffett and further employed by numerous other top investors, including my mentor, Phil Town.

 1) MOS (Margin of Safety)